elminson/webapp-poll-login-laravel-vue.js/README.md

 github test

 A webapp with a login page (using laravel / vue.js) .
-Once users log in, have them answer a set of "behavioral" questions.
+Once users log in, have them answer a set of "behavioral" questions.<br>
-Load
+Load<br>
 *Example Questions<br>
 database/questions_example_data.sql<br>
 *Example Answers<br>